Drinks Taken: 20

-And then… they start making out, as two hormonal, lonely, drunk teenagers are wont to due regardless of sexuality.
+And then… they start making out, as two hormonal, lonely, drunk teenagers are wont to due regardless of sexual preference.
 Fortunately, before it goes too far (though it goes pretty far!), Jen wisens (read: sobers) up and gently stops them, telling Jack that they both know better and will regret it later.
 He thanks her, and she kisses his hand, and it’s really lovely and bittersweet.

 Other stuff that happened in this episode: